Sujoydatta26/100-days-of-code/log.md

 	Progress:
 		Complete waste of a day.
 Tried implementing firebase realtime database features.
 Made a whole mess.
 Will have to start from the basics of firebase tomorrow.
 It is becoming a test of endurance as days progress.

+Day 8:

+	Progress:
+		Learnt the basics of firebase.
+How to store and retrieve data.
+Reference tutorial - tvac studio in youtube.
+	ToDo:
+		Got a new assignment, will be making an app for Rc Calcutta Yuvis